The Men's mental health charity

-Its an important step to take particularly if your are really struggling or have been for a long time.
-We know its not easy but you will not be judged and your Doctor will understand and can help.
+It's an important step to take particularly if you are really struggling or have been for a long time.
+We know it's not easy but you will not be judged and your Doctor will understand and can help.
 They meet with people every day struggling with their mental health

 Prescribed by your Doctor and can really help in many cases.
-Whilst there is still a stigma attached to taking 'happy tablets' there really shouldn't be and well monitored course can really make a positive difference.
+Whilst there is still a stigma attached to taking 'happy tablets' there really shouldn't be, and a well-monitored course can really make a positive difference.

-Its not all about tears, tissues and lying down on a couch.
+It's not all about tears, tissues, and lying down on a couch.
 The right counselor for you can help you process your thoughts so you can manage and put things in order.
-Counselling can be arranged via your Doctor or you can go private.
+Counseling can be arranged via your Doctor or you can go private.